What Most Plant Roundups Miss

 1. Peace Lily (Spathiphyllum) One of the top performers in the NASA study for removing benzene and trichloroethylene.
 She’ll also let you know exactly when she needs water — dramatic drooping, then perky again after a drink.
 Prefers low to medium indirect light.
 Toxic to cats and dogs.
 For full care details, see the peace lily care guide.

 2. Snake Plant (Sansevieria / Dracaena trifasciata) Removes formaldehyde and nitrogen oxides, and unlike most plants, releases oxygen at night through CAM photosynthesis — which is why people put her in bedrooms.
 Extraordinarily drought-tolerant.
 The most forgiving plant on this list.
 Safe for humans, toxic to cats and dogs.
+If you want the full routine, read our snake plant care guide.

 3. Pothos (Epipremnum aureum) Trails gracefully from a shelf and pulls formaldehyde from the air.
 Extremely low-maintenance, grows in almost any light, and propagates easily in water.
 If you’ve never kept a plant alive, start here.
 Toxic to cats and dogs.
+For the practical version, see our golden pothos care guide.

 4. Chinese Evergreen (Aglaonema) Handles low light and irregular watering without complaint.
 Removes benzene and formaldehyde.
 The darker the leaves, the more low-light tolerant she is — a good rule of thumb with aglaonema.
 Toxic to cats and dogs.